- Fluvial or River Flooding

 We are able to provide site specific ‘Flood Risk Assessments’ (FRAs) to accompany planning applications for both small domestic residential projects and larger commercial developments.
 In many cases the requirement to produce a flood risk assessment is triggered by the site’s location, possibly within the Environment Agency’s indicative flood plain, while in others this may have been requested as a means of documenting the absence of any additional risk associated with increased surface water run-off.
 All planning applications involving a site which exceeds 1 hectare must be accompanied by an FRA.

-There are three main levels of FRA these are:
+There are three main levels of FRA visit site these are:

 - Level 1 Screening Study – predominantly desk based